 Say NO! to GMO's

-Nearly all store bought breads have corn or soy in them, which means more than likely they contain GMO’s (90% of soy and 80% of corn is genetically engineered!!!).
+Nearly all store-bought bread has corn or soy in it, which means more than likely it contains GMO's (90% of soy and 80% of corn is genetically engineered!!!).
 Not only that, unless you are buying 100% whole wheat bread, most likely it will contain enriched flour.
 When they process the flour, they remove the outer husks (bran and germ) which is where all the good for you stuff is, so they try to put nutrients back into the flour by enriching it; but our bodies are not able to process it the same.

 Hippy Honey Wheat Bread

-This recipe that I have been using to make honey wheat bread, makes 2 loaves of bread using the long loaf pans (12 x 4.5 rather than the standard 9 x 5 loaf pan) that I purchased from Amazon.
+This recipe makes long 2 loaves of bread using the long loaf pans (12 x 4.5 rather than the standard 9 x 5 loaf pan).
 This bread is far better than any store bought bread I have purchased!
 In fact, I have trouble eating store bought bread these days because I am so spoiled by the great taste of homemade bread!
 This bread is fantastic for sandwiches toast, french toast, bread crumbs, and more!!

-- 3 cups warm water (make sure this is luke warm.
+- 3 cups warm water (make sure this is lukewarm.
 If the water is too hot the yeast will die and if it is too cold it will not activate.
-I thought that the water in my kurig would be fine, but that was too hot too.
-70-80 or room temperature is ideal.))
+70°F - 80°F or room temperature is ideal.)

 - 2 tablespoons yeast

-- 5 cups organic unbleached all-purpose flour (You can substitute either bread flour or use more whole wheat here to your liking.)
+- 5 cups all-purpose flour (You can substitute whole wheat flour)

-- 3 tablespoons unrefined coconut oil (or some other vegetable oil)
+- 3 Tbsp. unrefined coconut oil (or some other vegetable oil)